bdon-htb/richard_bot/README.md

   ```
   TOKEN = 'Your token goes here'
   ```
-  This file is hidden according to the project's **.gitignore**. for security reasons.
+  This file is hidden according to the project's **.gitignore** for security reasons.
 Before running **main.py** make sure to copy **bot_token.py** from **/default_token/**, replace the empty string in it with your token, rename it to **secrets.py** and move it to the same directory as **main.py**.